antoineMoPa/ogl-js/ogl-js/Readme.md

 **General todo**

-* Better log function
-* Connect with browser for dev UI?
 * Ability to download "cubes" from the internet in .zip format (but renamed .cube)
 * user input
 * links